snufflyyy/snufflyyy/README.md

 ### i am braden

- - i try to write code
+ - 17
- - i have written snake like 5 times now
+ - i try to program?
- - ❤️ C ❤️
+ - i like c?